Yolgie/wsl-monitor/README.md

 - Windows 10/11 with WSL2 installed
 - Debian or Ubuntu distribution installed in WSL2
-- Java 11 or higher
+- JVM 11 or higher (for running Kotlin applications)
 - Gradle (optional, wrapper included)
 - Passwordless sudo configured in your WSL distribution (see below)